hansenjn/MultifocalImaging-AnalysisToolbox/README.md

 - [MultiFocalParticleTracker-Complex-3](https://github.com/hansenjn/MultiFocalParticleTracker-Complex-3): An ImageJ plugin to calculate the z position of beads in multifocal images based on provding a calibrated relationship of bead radius and z position.
 - [Matlab scripts to explore bead tracking datasets](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/tree/master/Matlab%20scripts)
 - [SpermQ-MF](https://github.com/hansenjn/SpermQ-MF): An ImageJ plugin for analyzing flagellar/filaments in images from multifocal microscopy.
+- [SpermQ-MF_GenerateLUT](https://github.com/hansenjn/SpermQ-MF_GenerateLUT): By merging width recordings from piezo-driven multifocal z-stacks through immotile sperm, generate a Look-Up-Table for the relationship between the flagellar width and the flagellar z-position for different positions on the flagellum.

 ## Licenses
 Software of the MultifocalImaging-AnalysisToolbox is published under the [GNU General Public License v3.0](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/blob/master/LICENSE), except few packages included in SpermQ-MF (as also stated in the [SpermQ-MF repository](https://github.com/hansenjn/SpermQ-MF)).
 In detail, the following implemented packages were developed by others and thus, apply to different licenses: